-□ Yes, the Applicants has actually received a payment from its insurance carrier.
+☐ Yes, the Applicants has actually received a payment from its insurance carrier.

-Deduction

-Applicar nt-Assigned Project A pplication # , ippnoui 110,000,74 ppnoution

-Deduction

-If yes, please enter the total amount of insurance proceeds and provide copy of insurance documentation.

-FEMA cannot provide funding that duplicates insurance proceeds.
-FEMA requires the Applicant to take reasonab pursue claims to recover insurance proceeds that the Applicant is entitled to receive from its insurer(s).
-See FEM

-Assistance Policy on Insurance.

-Deduction \$

-Please enter the total salvage value of purchased equipment and supplies (if greater than \$5,000) and answer additional questions in Schedule D.

-When purchased equipment, supplies, or materials are no longer needed for federally funded projects, FEMA reduces eligible funding by the fair market value of each piece of equipment valued at \$5,000 or more and unused residual supplies and materials that total \$5,000 or more.
-If the Applicant acquires or improves real property with funds, disposition and reporting requirements apply.
-See PAPPG at pp. 29-30.

-□ Medical Payments.

-Please enter the total amount of medical payments received or expected from for-profit entities, Medicare, Medicaid, or a pre-existing private payment agreement.

-FEMA cannot provide funding for emergency medical care costs if they are covered by another source, including private insurance, Medicare, Medicaid, or a pre-existing private payment agreement.
-See PAPPG at pp. 63-64 and FEMA Fact Sheet: Coronavirus (COVID-19) Pandemic: Emergency Medical Care.
-It is extremely important that Private Non-Profit and government medical care providers, as well as any other Applicant completing Emergency Medical Care activities, take caution to capture and document these cost deductions.
-If clear documentation is not available to show how medical payments are deducted and not duplicated, the Applicant may not receive funding for otherwise eligible activities.
+FEMA COVID-19 Project Application If yes, please enter the total amount of insurance proceeds ar Applicant-Assigned Project Application #nd provide copy of insurance documentation.
+FEMA cannot provide funding that duplicates insurance procedursue claims to recover insurance proceeds that the Applicar Assistance Policy on Insurance. ☐ Disposition.
+Deduction \$ Please enter the total salvage value of purchased equipment a questions in Schedule D. and supplies (if greater than \$5,000) and answer additional When purchased equipment, supplies, or materials are no long eligible funding by the fair market value of each piece of equip supplies and materials that total \$5,000 or more.
+If the Applic and reporting requirements apply.
+See PAPPG at pp. 29-30. ment valued at \$5,000 or more and unused residual ☐ Medical Payments.
+Deduction \$ Please enter the total amount of medical payments received or pre-existing private payment agreement. or expected from for-profit entities, Medicare, Medicaid, or a ts if they are covered by another source, including private ent agreement.
+See PAPPG at pp. 63-64 and FEMA Fact Sheet: t is extremely important that Private Non-Profit and government medical care providers, as well as any other Applicant complet and document these cost deductions.
+If clear documentation if and not duplicated, the Applicant may not receive funding for ☐ Other Deductions.
+Deduction \$ Please enter the total amount of other goods and services proreceived or expected. vided to for-profit entities or any other proceeds or payments NET TOTAL Please su ubtract all proceed deductions from the subtotal. \$

-$\hfill\square$ Other Deductions.

-Please enter the total amount of other goods and services provided to for-profit entities or any other proceeds or payments received or expected.

-NET TOTAL Please subtract all proceed deductions from the subtotal.

-You have completed this schedule.
-Return to Section III.